Dealers, Installers, Manufacturers, Distributors, and Importers

 Pre- License Requirements

-- Step 1, Contact the compliance examiner at a local DHSMV office to inspect and approve a mobile home dealer location.
-Requirements for location, display space and office can be found in Florida Administrative Code 15C-7.003.
-Mobile home brokers are exempt from maintaining a display area.
-However, a mobile home broker must have an office space that is inspected by a compliance examiner.
+- Step 1, Contact the compliance examiner at a local DHSMV office to inspect and approve a motor vehicle, recreational vehicle and mobile home dealer location.
+Requirements for location, display space and office for motor vehicle dealers can be found in Florida Administrative Code 15C-7.003.
+Requirements for location, display space and office space for mobile home dealers and recreational vehicle dealers can be found in can be found in sections 320.77 and 320.771 (320.77(3)(g)(h)(i), 320.771(3)(g)(h)(i)), Florida Statutes.

 - Step 2, Obtain a Federal Employee Identification Number (FEIN from Internal Revenue System);